stoffee/csp-k8s-hcp/README.md

     * etc.
     <br /><br />

-3. Use of Infrastructure-as-Code enables quicker response to security changes identified over time, such as for EC2 IMDSv2.

-4. Ease of use: Use of the HCP GUI means no complicated commands to remember, especially to perform emergency "break glass" procedures to stop Vault operation in case of an intrusion.
+Let's start by looking at the structure of the repo's folders and files.

+<a name="RepoFolders"></a>

+## Repo folders and files

+At the root of the repo, a folder is created for each cloud (AWS, Azure, GCP).

+Within each cloud folder is a folder for each <strong>environment</strong: "dev" (development) and "prd" (for production) use.

+Within each of environment folders is an <tt>examples</tt> folder for each alternative configuration you want created.

+As is the industry custom for Terraform, a sample file is provided so you can rename <tt>sample.auto.tfvars</tt> to customize values to be used for your desired set of resources.

-5. Use of "feature flags" to optionally include Kubernetes add-ons needed for production-quality use:
+Use of "feature flags" to optionally include Kubernetes add-ons needed for production-quality use:

     * DNS
     * Verification of endpoints